Kenan–Flagler Business School

 Once admitted to the business major, all academic matters, including academic advising, are handled through the undergraduate business office in McColl Building.

 Students admitted to the business minor should continue to work with their major department for academic matters outside of business minor requirements.
-However, business minors have full access to our community events, advising as it relates to the business minors, career team, and global programs.
+However, business minors have full access to Kenan–Flagler career, global, and community events and programs.

 All students should meet regularly with their advisor and monitor their progress toward completion of both the business major and minor requirements utilizing Tar Heel Tracker.
 Upon admission, business majors and minors may utilize the Academic Resources page to connect with an academic advisor.